discordia-space/CEV-Eris/code/modules/cooking_with_jane/porting_readme.txt

 - The function call createCookingCatalogs() has to be added at the end of the /hook/startup/proc/createCatalogs() function.

-- Add # exclusion to the sanitizeFileName function.
+- Add # exclusion to the SANITIZE_FILENAME function.

 - The statment hard_drive.store_file(new/datum/computer_file/program/cook_catalog()) should be
 added to any PDA's install_default_programs() proc if they should have it at round start

+- Must add a processing subsystem @ code/controllers/subsystems/processing/cwj.dm